Edible Candy Cane Slime (with Peppermint Extract!)

 • Spoon about 1 cup of marshmallow fluff into the bowl and gently stir with a spoon until the ingredients have started to combine.

 • Repeat the previous steps in a second bowl.
-Then, add some red gel food colouring to one of the bowls.
+Then, add some red gel food coloring to one of the bowls.

 • Add 1 teaspoon of coconut oil and, if desired, a few drops of peppermint extract to each bowl.
 Feel free to add up to ⅛ teaspoon of peppermint extract to each bowl if you want the scent of the slime to be nice and strong.